hmrc/national-direct-debit/README.md

 # national-direct-debit

-The new National Direct Debit backend service.
+The National Direct Debit System (NDDS), is a backend service that allows users to pay taxes via direct debits.
+Users can either opt for recurring payments or one of direct debit payments.
+The service currently supports setting up direct debits for multiple services.

+The services supported are:

+VAT
+SA
+MGD
+NIC
+CT
+PAYE
+SDLT
+TC
+Other Liability

 ## Running the service

-Service Manager: `sm2 --start NDDS_ALL`
+Service Manager for NDDS: `sm2 --start NDDS_ALL`

 To check libraries update, run all tests and coverage: `./run_all_tests.sh`